Trending Apps

 Without a robust procurement strategy, finance and procurement leaders risk losing control, allowing the tech stack to expand unchecked.
 Gaining visibility is the first step in assessing whether your organization’s tech stack is right-sized and delivering genuine value to the business.

-Business tech stacks have grown significantly, with the average company now juggling 128 SaaS tools - a leap of 8.5% since last year.
+Business tech stacks have grown significantly, with the average company now juggling 130 SaaS tools - 7.4% increase YoY.

 Top SaaS vendors by renewals